 To thaw the Mini Strawberry Cheesecakes, place them in the fridge for 8-12 hours before serving.
 Store the thawed cheesecake in the fridge for up to 4 days and never refreeze.

-If you make this Juicy Air Fryer Chicken Tenders With No Breading Recipe don't forget to leave a comment and rating below.
+If you make this recipe don't forget to leave a comment and rating below.
 We love to hear from you!

 Mini Strawberry Cheesecakes With Strawberry Filling